 Could our love for these mini glass bottles come from the nostalgic memories we have of pushing paper straws through silver caps of tiny bottles at break time, or the excitement and anticipation of who will be chosen as milk monitor.
 For me they are little bottles of childhood, they conjur up ideas and memories of youth and wholesomeness, a little reminder of days before tetra-packs and the health and safety police, where we skipped to school on our own and ate penny sweets from paper bags.
 Maybe our Grandchildren will be serving drinks in square paper cartons at their weddings...perhaps not.

-Whatever the reason we love them, it looks like these lovely mini bottles will be making an appearance at many a 'Do' in 2013, here are a few ideas as to what to do with yours:
+Whatever the reason we love them, it looks like these lovely mini bottles will be making an appearance at many a 'Do' for years to come, here are a few ideas as to what to do with yours:

 Milk Bottle Vases by Colour Me Pretty at Decor8